maciejbiesek/LSR/README.md

-Implementation of a few image denoising methods using fuzzy sets.
+Implementation of a few image denoising methods using fuzzy logic.